Quasi-hyperbolic planes in relatively hyperbolic groups: Abstract

 We apply our theorem to study the same question for fundamental groups of $3$-manifolds.

-The proofs of these theorems involve quantitative geometric properties of the boundaries of relatively hyperbolic groups, such as linear connectedness.
+The key idea is to study quantitative geometric properties of the boundaries of relatively hyperbolic groups, such as linear connectedness.
 In particular, we prove a new existence result for quasi-arcs that avoid obstacles.